-Knitting and crocheting are hobbies that are great time past, and also help in creating something of use and show.
-There was a time when these two hobbies were considered very important, and a girl not knowing them found it hard to get married at times.
-With passage of time however, knitted and crocheted products were produced on machines on a huge scale and the market got flooded with such products.
+The difference between knit and crochet can be a little hard to understand for a novice because, at a glance, the products of each appear to be alike.
+Knitting and crocheting are hobbies that are great pastime activities.
+Knitting and crocheting also help in creating something of use and show.
+There was a time when these two hobbies were considered very important, and a girl, not knowing them, found it hard to get married at times.
+With the passage of time, however, knitted and crocheted products were produced on machines on a huge scale and the market got flooded with such products.
 As a consequence, knit and crochet almost disappeared from the scene.
-Of late however, there is a revival of sorts in these two activities, and ladies are taking up on them big time as these activities are not only creative, they also allow a lady to show her love and warmth for her family members.
+Of late, however, there is a revival of sorts in these two activities.
+Ladies are taking up on them big time as these activities are not only creative, but also they allow a lady to show her love and warmth for her family members.
 Though there are similarities, there are many differences between knit and crochet that will be talked about in this article.

 There are many who feel that crochet and knitting are similar; almost same activities.
-To help you a bit if you are a total novice, the sweater that your mom made for you to wear when you were a kid, and which provided so much of warmth is an example of knitting, whereas the table mat that she crocheted into a typical pattern is an example of crochet.
+To help you a bit if you are a total novice, the sweater that your mom made for you to wear when you were a kid, and which provided so much of warmth is an example of knitting.
+In the meantime, the table mat that she crocheted into a typical pattern is an example of crochet.

 What is Knit?